maximoskp/MSc_LangTech_NKUA_DSP/README.md

 Code for MSc_LangTech_NKUA_DSP courses.

-0. If using windows, install git for windows. https://git-scm.com/download/win
+0. If using windows, install git for windows. https://git-scm.com/download/win In Mac, you might need to install git, there are several workarounds: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+In Linux, it's already there...

 1. Create a folder for all your repositories - make sure you know how to navigate there.
 E.g. create the directory "repos" in "Documents" - full path would be: Documents/repos (assuming you're in the home folder of the current user).